steveiliop56/tinyauth-docs/docs/guides/github-app-oauth.md

 ![Github Client Secret](/screenshots/github-app-client-secret.png)

-Make sure to also note this down as it will not be available again and you will need it for tinyauth.
+Make sure to also note this down as it will not be available again and you will need it for Tinyauth.

 ## Configure Tinyauth

-Now that you have your client ID and secret, you can pass it to the tinyauth docker container:
+Now that you have your client ID and secret, you can pass it to the Tinyauth docker container:

 ```yaml
 tinyauth: